ark120202/dota-templates/README.md

-# `dota-templates/webpack`
+# `dota-templates/webpack-react`

-A template for Dota 2 Custom Games with webpack.
-Check out [this tutorial](https://moddota.com/panorama/webpack) for more information.
+A template for Dota 2 Custom Games with webpack and React.
+Check out [this tutorial](https://moddota.com/panorama/react) for more information.

 ## Getting Started